Salvatore of Lucan

-Salvatore of Lucan (born 1994) (real name Salvatore Fullam) is an Irish artist from Lucan, the eponymous suburb of Dublin.
-The artist primarily paints large-scale works most of which focus on his own life and often explore themes of home, identity and relationships.
-The Irish Museum of Modern Art classified his work as "expansive domestic scenes where realism meets the uncanny, and the familiar broaches the magical."
+Salvatore Fullam (born 1994), known professionally as Salvatore of Lucan, is an Irish artist from Lucan, Dublin.
+He primarily paints large-scale works most of which focus on his own life and explore themes of home, identity and relationships.
+The Irish Museum of Modern Art described his work as featuring "expansive domestic scenes where realism meets the uncanny, and the familiar broaches the magical."

 Life

-Fullam is of mixed-race, being half Bangladeshi on his father's side and half Irish on his mother's.
+Fullam is mixed race, with a Bangladeshi father and an Irish mother.
 His parents met in Munich in the 1980s.
 He did not know his father growing up and was raised by his mother, alongside his younger sister, in Lucan.
 He attended CBS Lucan.

 Fullam's uncle was a self-taught artist whose surrealist oil paintings were "all over" the house as he grew up.
-He remembers looking at them as a child and trying to figure out what their meaning was.
+He remembers looking at them as a child and trying to figure out their meaning.

-Salvatore met his father for the first time in 2018 in New York, which he later used as a setting for the painting "Me and my Dad in McDonalds" (2018).
-Fullam mentioned that his father had been "an illegal immigrant for over half his life, leaving Bangladesh and going from country to country until finally ending up in America."
+Fullam met his father for the first time in 2018 in New York, an encounter he depicted in "Me and my Dad in McDonalds" (2018).
+Fullam said his father had been "an illegal immigrant for over half his life, leaving Bangladesh and going from country to country until finally ending up in America."

 Name

-In 2018, Fullam decided to start painting under the alias 'Salvatore of Lucan', however, he is often asked where he is from, even though he is Irish.
-The fact that he was given an Italian name as a child complicated the issue growing up, as explained by the artist:
+In 2018, Fullam decided to start painting under the alias 'Salvatore of Lucan'.
+The format recalls renaissance artists such as Leonardo da Vinci, who were often known by their place of birth.